 Has the Coronavirus Job Retention Scheme been extended?

 The Government initially extended from it’s original end on 31 October 2020, until the four-week lockdown finished in December 2020.
-However, the Coronavirus Job Retention Scheme has now further been extended until 31 March 2020.
+However, the Coronavirus Job Retention Scheme has now further been extended (at the time of the lockdown this was until 31 March 2020, it’s now been extended until the end of April 2021).
 The Scheme continues with fundamentally the same conditions as applied in August.

 Take a look at our full guide on furlough here.